divya-chopra/docker-networking/README.md

  To Do:
  1. Create 1 centos container in default bridge network with name bridge01
  2. Create another centos container in default bridge network with name bridge02
  3. Use docker inspect command to find the IP of 1st container
  4. Use Docker exec command to open bash terminal of container bridge02
- 5. ping the IP of container bridge01 -> To check inter container networking
+ 5. ping the IP of container bridge01 -> To check inter container networking -> ping 172.17.0.2
  6. ping google.com -> To check internet access
  7. ping hostname of container 1 -> ping bridge01 -> To check if hostname resolution works in bridge network or not